codedthemes/dashboardkit-free-admin-template/react/README.md

 Its design adapt any screen size easily even if retina screens.

-It is modern concept dashboard design with eye catchy colors.
+It is modern concept dashboard design with eye-catchy colors.
 Wish you happy to use our product in your project.

 :star: :star: :star: Support us by giving star (Top right of this page) if you like the theme :star: :star: :star: